MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/enable-webview-pad-login.md

 Consider the following scenario in Power Automate for desktop:

 - The current Power Automate for desktop login browser sends an invalid "user agent" header, which causes some two-factor authentications (2FA) to identify it as a security issue.
-- Attempting to log in to Power Automate for desktop shows a JavaScript error.
+- Attempting to sign in to Power Automate for desktop shows a JavaScript error.

 ## Verify the issue